Biden, other leaders to join emergency NATO summit as Russia hits Kyiv

 Biden said Thursday that he has authorized additional forces to deploy to Germany and Poland, but he has not offered details, nor has NATO.

-After an emergency meeting Thursday, NATO’s political decision-making body, the North Atlantic Council, said the alliance may bolster its eastern flank in the days and weeks ahead, but it declined to spell when or where.
+After an emergency meeting Thursday, NATO’s political decision-making body, the North Atlantic Council, said the alliance may bolster its eastern flank in the days and weeks ahead, but it declined to spell out when or where.

 As NATO hashes out plans, there is likely to be tension between Eastern European states that want the alliance to do more and other members, such as France, that tend to push for European self-defense.

-A group of Eastern European countries — including Bulgaria, Estonia, Latvia, Lithuania, Poland and Romania — called this week for alliance consultations under Article 4 of the NATO’s charter, which allows any member to request a meeting when its territorial integrity or political independence is threatened.
+A group of Eastern European countries — including Bulgaria, Estonia, Latvia, Lithuania, Poland and Romania — called this week for alliance consultations under Article 4 of NATO’s charter, which allows any member to request a meeting when its territorial integrity or political independence is threatened.